-Her practice encompasses securities, arbitration, and commercial lease litigation, real estate litigation, land use, products liability, false advertising, consumer protection, pharmaceutical and medical device, California Proposition 65 compliance and litigation, cannabis law, and major commercial disputes.
+Her practice encompasses securities, arbitration, and commercial lease litigation, real estate litigation, land use, product liability, false advertising, consumer protection, pharmaceutical and medical device, California Proposition 65 compliance and litigation, cannabis law, and major commercial disputes.
 Amy is experienced in representing individuals, corporations, and public entities.

 Amy has extensive experience with complex litigation, mass actions, multidistrict litigation, and California coordinated proceedings.
 She routinely handles complex issues, expert witnesses, and regulatory issues.

 Amy earned her law degree in 1999 from the University of Southern California Law School.
-She is the current president of the USC Law School Alumni Association.
+She is the current president of the USC Gould Law School Alumni Association.
 She is a past president of the Century City Bar Association and is actively involved with the charity Every Mother Counts.
 Amy joined Cozen O’Connor from another AmLaw 100 firm in 2014.

 July 12, 2019